Frederick Busch: Early life and education

 Frederick Busch was born in Brooklyn, New York City on August 1, 1941.
 He graduated from Muhlenberg College in 1962, and earned a master's degree from Columbia University in 1967.
 Busch and his wife lived briefly in Greenwich Village, where they scraped by until Busch got a job teaching at Colgate University in 1966.

 Career

 Academia

 Busch was professor of literature at Colgate University in Hamilton, New York, from 1966 to 2003.
 He also served as acting director of the University of Iowa Writers’ Workshop in 1978–79.

 Writing

 Busch had more than 30 books published in his lifetime.
 He won numerous awards, including the Harry and Ethel Daroff Award in 1985 for Invisible Mending; the American Academy of Arts and Letters Fiction Award in 1986; and the PEN/Malamud Award in 1991.

 Personal life

 Busch met his future wife, Judith Burroughs, in Allentown, Pennsylvania while attending Muhlenberg College in 1962.
 They married in 1963.

 Busch and his wife had two sons, Benjamin and Nicholas.
-Benjamin Busch is an acclaimed actor.
+Benjamin Busch is an actor.
 In 1995, Nicholas Busch graduated from Muhlenberg College.